-Field work Co-ordinator:
+Field Work Co-ordinator:

-The Head/Department Co-ordinator in the B.S.W programme shall nominate a fieldwork coordinator for first and third, second and fourth semester respectively.
+The Head/Department Co-ordinator in the B.S.W programme shall nominate a fieldwork coordinator for first, second and third year respectively.
 The fieldwork coordinator is responsible for:

 - All Faculty coordinators are expected to work in liaison with the Office of Field Work Education. - Responsibility of planning and monitoring fieldwork including networking with agencies. - Make a purposeful distribution of student among the staff for fieldwork supervision. - Preparation of placement in consultation with the department Co-ordinator/staff. - Arranging orientation visits. - Supporting and networking between student, Department staff and agencies.